ellameta/portfolio/README.md

 # Simplefolio ⚡️

 This is my portfolio.
-Here you can see my resume as well as some of my previous work.
+Here you can see my resume as well as some of my previous work!